Mm Squared To M Squared

 Dealing with More Complex Shapes

-While the examples above focused on simple shapes like squares and rectangles, the same principles apply to more complex shapes.
-You would calculate the area of the shape using the appropriate formula (e.g., πr² for a circle), and then convert the resulting area from mm² to m² using the conversion factor.
+While the examples above focused on simple shapes like squares and rectangles, the same principles apply to more complex shapes. g.Practically speaking, you would calculate the area of the shape using the appropriate formula (e. , πr² for a circle), and then convert the resulting area from mm² to m² using the conversion factor.

 Common Mistakes to Avoid